SevenShepherd/SevenShepherd.github.io/_posts/2023-04-22-hope-for-the-apostate.markdown

 <a name="hope" href="#contents" style="font-size:2.1em;">I. Examining A Difficult Passage</a>

+While Heiser's explanation sounds a bit synergistic, the remainder of this article will provide a more monergistic view which I think is much more reassuring.
+I wanted to represent all the perspectives so I compiled a list below.
+This ministry holds to the majority viewpoint (No. 2).

+> The central debate concerns whether the descriptions of vv.
+4–5 (e.g., “enlightened,” “tasted the heavenly gift,” “shared in the Holy Spirit,” “tasted of the goodness of the word of God”) depict people who were once true Christians. <sup><a href="#esvsb_cite">1</a></sup>

+1. Some hold to the viewpoint that these phrases are describing true Christians, implying that Christians can “fall away” and lose their salvation.<sup><a href="#esvsb_cite">1</a></sup> (Arminian-synergism)
+2. **The most prominent view is that they are not true Christians, never having made a true saving response to experiencing full participation in the Christian covenantal community.**<sup><a href="#esvsb_cite">1</a></sup> (Reformed-monergism)
+3. Another view is that the warnings are addressed to true believers, and though they will never completely fall away, the warnings are still the means that God uses to challenge them to persevere in their faith and so to preserve those whom the Lord has chosen.<sup><a href="#esvsb_cite">1</a></sup>
+4. The last view is that the “falling away” described in Heb.
+6:6 is about the loss of heavenly rewards.
+Verse 9 negates this: *“yet in your case, beloved, we feel sure of better things—things that belong to salvation”*.<sup><a href="#esvsb_cite">1</a></sup>

 <!-- > <sup style="font-weight:bold;">4</sup> For <span style="font-weight:bold;">it is impossible</span> to ·bring back again to a changed life <span style="color:#A8A8A8;">[<sup>L</sup> renew again to **repentance**]</span> those who were once ·in God’s light <span style="color:#A8A8A8;">[enlightened]</span>, and ·enjoyed <span style="color:#A8A8A8;">[experienced; <sup>L</sup> tasted]</span> ·heaven’s gift <span style="color:#A8A8A8;">[or the heavenly gift; <sup>C</sup> perhaps the gift of salvation]</span>, and ·shared in <span style="color:#A8A8A8;">[partook of]</span> the Holy Spirit. <sup style="font-weight:bold;">5</sup> They ·found out <span style="color:#A8A8A8;">[<sup>L</sup> tasted]</span> how good God’s word is, and ·they received <span style="color:#A8A8A8;">[<sup>L</sup> tasted]</span> the ·powers <span style="color:#A8A8A8;">[miracles]</span> of ·his new world <span style="color:#A8A8A8;">[the coming age/world]</span>. <sup style="font-weight:bold;">6</sup> If they have ·fallen away <span style="color:#A8A8A8;">[committed apostasy]</span>, <span style="font-weight:bold;">it is impossible to ·bring them back to a changed life again</span> <span style="color:#A8A8A8;">[<sup>L</sup> renew them again to **repentance**]</span>, because they are nailing the Son of God to a cross again and are ·shaming him in front of others <span style="color:#A8A8A8;">[making a public disgrace/exhibition of him]</span>. &mdash; Heb.
 6:4-6 EXB (Expanded Bible) -->

 <!-- <span style="font-size:1.6em">Diving Deeper</span> -->